-It was only natural that we had to travel in Costa Rica, the first country to run 100% on renewable energy and home to 5% of the world’s species.
-If you’ve followed our blog you know we’re super passionate about wildlife and nature.
-As we grow older and become more educated we value environmental sustainability and conservation more and more.
+It was only natural that we had to travel to Costa Rica, the first country to run 100% on renewable energy and home to 5% of the world’s species.
+Following our blog, you know we’re passionate about wildlife and nature.
+As we grow older and become more educated, we value environmental sustainability and conservation more and more.

 Our trip through Costa Rica came with some highs and lows.
-We loved so much but also got frustrated with a number of things.
-With almost a month in the country, we were able to cover some serious ground visiting several different biomes, beaches, towns, and regions.
+We loved it so much but also got frustrated with several things.
+After almost a month in the country, we covered some serious ground by visiting several different biomes, beaches, towns, and regions.

-We have a lot of information to share and posts planned so be prepared to plan a trip to Costa Rica.
+We have plenty of information to share and posts planned, so be prepared to plan a trip to Costa Rica.
 It’s easily accessible from the United States and seriously beautiful.
 Here’s what it’s like to travel in Costa Rica.

 Costa Rica Pioneered Ecotourism

-All the way back in the 80’s the first boom of ecotourism began in Costa Rica.
-Travelers began to learn of the country’s wealth of natural flora and fauna and acted fast to preserve.
-As tourism dollars continued to come in the Costa Ricans were quick to fall in step and preserve the beauty of their country.
-It’s now trickled down to almost every level, we even found small soda shops (local restaurants) using biodegradable straws and ditching styrofoam take away.
+In the ’80s, the first ecotourism boom began in Costa Rica.
+Travelers began to learn of the country’s wealth of natural flora and fauna and acted fast to preserve it.
+As tourism dollars continued to come in, the Costa Ricans quickly fell in step and preserved their country’s beauty.

 This is what drew us to Costa Rica.
-We wanted to see incredible forests, waterfalls, wildlife, and reinvigorate ourselves with yoga and activities.
-With that in mind, we tried to stick to smaller properties, lodges, and Airbnb’s – no major resorts.
-Throughout the country, there are hundreds of eco-lodges, dozens of national parks, a plethora of private reserves, and a wide range of activities to enjoy the natural sights.
+We wanted to see incredible forests, waterfalls, and wildlife and reinvigorate ourselves with yoga and activities.
+With that in mind, we tried to stick to smaller properties, lodges, and Airbnbs – no major resorts.
+The country has hundreds of eco-lodges, dozens of national parks, a plethora of private reserves, and a wide range of activities to enjoy the natural sights.

 Oh, I forgot to add Costa Rica generates 99% of its power on renewables and went for 300 days in a row solely on renewables in 2017!
 That’s the world record until they set the next one.

-We didn’t just come to Costa Rica for its amazing beaches, but the abundant wildlife.
-There are a lot of amazing animals and birds to be found here, most notable sloths, monkeys, coati, ocelots, toucans, macaws, and the quetzal.
+We didn’t just come to Costa Rica for its amazing beaches but for the abundant wildlife.
+There are a lot of amazing animals and birds to be found here, most notably sloths, monkeys, coati, ocelots, toucans, macaws, and the quetzal.
 They even have jaguars, but good luck finding one of the most elusive animals in the world!

-We traveled all over Costa Rica and these are some of our favorite places during our time there.
-There are a few places we left off that you might expect such as Manuel Antonio and Guanacaste.
-We did visit but found them 0verdeveloped and becoming ugly from mass tourism.
+We traveled all over Costa Rica, and these are some of our favorite places during our time there.
+We left off a few places that you might expect, such as Manuel Antonio and Guanacaste.
+We did visit but found them overdeveloped and becoming ugly from mass tourism.
 We love travelers, but perhaps it’s best we all spread out a bit.